-- Ensuring continuing industry/govt. funding of Research and Development. - Maintaining a balance of Breed Society and independent extension. - Implementing Multibreed EBVs. - Educating members in the correct use of management group codes, and the need for full herd recording. - Implementing female fertility EBVs for more Tropical breeds. - Increasing the use of feed efficiency EBVs. - Developing techniques to utilize information from molecular genetics.
-(DNA/Gene marker tests). - Working towards a common base for some breeds (see also paper S6).
+- Ensuring continuing industry/govt. funding of Research and Development. - Maintaining a balance of Breed Society and independent extension. - Implementing Multibreed EBVs. - Educating members in the correct use of management group codes, and the need for full herd recording. - Implementing female fertility EBVs for more Tropical breeds. - Increasing the use of feed efficiency EBV's. - Developing techniques to utilize information from molecular genetics.
+(DNA/Gene marker tests).